cbernalz/UCIWWEIHR.jl/docs/src/tutorials/uciwwiehr_model_fitting_no_forecast.md

 ## 2. Sampling from the Posterior Distribution and Posterior Predictive Distribution.

 Here we sample from the posterior distribution using the `uciwweihr_fit.jl` function.
-First, we setup some presets, then have an array where index 1 contains the posterior/prior predictive samples, index 2 contains the posterior/prior generated quantities samples, and index 3 contains the original sampled parameters for the model.
+First, we setup some presets, where we need to use `create_uciwweihr_model_params()` to get default parameters for the model.
+Then we have an array where index 1 contains the posterior/prior predictive samples, index 2 contains the posterior/prior generated quantities samples, and index 3 contains the original sampled parameters for the model.

 ``` @example tutorial
 data_hosp = df.hosp